 ASUS has released a new BIOS for their Asus boards that support the new TPM 2.0 standard.
-This standard allows for secure encryption of data and provides for authenticated module loading.
+This standard allows for the secure encryption of data and provides for authenticated module loading.
 By enabling TPM 2.0 on your Asus motherboard, you can protect your data and ensure your system is vulnerable to attacks.
 TPM 2.0 is an essential security feature on Asus motherboards, and enabling it can be challenging.
-This guide will show you how to enable the feature on an Asus motherboard so how to enable TPM 2.0 on an Asus motherboard with both intel and AMD-based computers?
+This guide will show you how to enable the feature on an Asus motherboard how to enable TPM 2.0 on an Asus motherboard with both intel and AMD-based computers?

 how to check if TPM 2.0 is enabled?

 1) press “windows + r” to open windows run

 2) Then type “tpm.msc” and then press enter to open the Windows TPM management tool.

 3) You can now check the TPM version and if the version is below 2.0 follow the steps below to enable TPM 2.0.

 How to enable TPM 2.0 on Asus motherboards?

 Asus motherboards come with the TPM 2.0 technology built-in.
 This technology provides enhanced security for your device and makes it easier to manage your security risks.
 You can enable TPM 2.0 on Asus motherboards using compatible motherboard software or a third-party tool.